isomerpages/moe-yishuninnovajc/_our-stories/What's Happening/University LJ and Symposiums.md

 </div>
 <p><em>One of the NTU learning journeys at the School of Social Sciences.</em>
 </p>
-<p>To start the year off meaningfully, the college organised learning journeys
+<p>To help broaden our students' horizons, the college organised learning
-to 13 different faculties in the 6 autonomous universities on 9 January 2024.
+journeys to 13 different faculties in the 6 autonomous universities on 9 January 2024.
 In these visits, various university representatives highlighted the unique aspects of their degree programmes and provided insight on what our students can expect as an undergraduate.
 For some faculties, students had the opportunity to see and experience first-hand some of the equipment that they will use for their undergraduate studies.
 This was followed by